yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

     laptop $ ping ![MY_ROBOT].local

-If we can ping the robot, we are good to go.
+If you can ping the robot, you are good to go.

-Before we start, we need to configure the Duckiebot to accept new code.
+Before you start, you need to configure the Duckiebot to accept new code.
 This is necessary because the Duckiebot by defaults runs only code released by the Duckietown community.
 In order to configure the robot to accept custom code, run the following command,

     laptop $ dts devel watchtower stop -H MY_ROBOT.local